COFAlumni-USB/qiskit-fall-2022/README.md

-Make sure to join the Discord / email thread / [communication channel](https://google.com) where you can connect with mentors and fellow attendees!
+Make sure to join the COF Alumni USB [Discord](https://discord.gg/QJJNCQDX) where you can connect with mentors and fellow attendees!
 Join the Qiskit Slack workspace [here](https://ibm.co/joinqiskitslack) if you haven't already.

 <br>